augustweinbren/tidy-mac/README.md

 ## Overview

 Tidy-mac streamlines the process of managing the countless screenshots that accumulate on macOS systems.
-It uses OpenAI's Vision API to analyze screenshot contents in parallel and generate meaningful filenames, making it easier to find and organize your screenshots quickly and efficiently.
+It uses OpenAI's Vision API to analyze screenshot contents and generate meaningful filenames, making it easier to find and organize your screenshots quickly and efficiently.

 ## Features